jiamiwen/jiamiwen.github.io/_pages/about.md

 Before (Sep 2016 - Jun 2020), I earned my B.S. in Mathematics from Wuhan University, where I continued with my Ph.D. studies.

 My research focuses on cryptography and cyber security, to be more specific:
-- Recently, my passion lies in (advanced) signatures and zero-knowledge proofs, as well as their applications.
+- Recently, my passion lies in signatures and zero-knowledge proofs, as well as their applications.
 - In the long term, I hope using technologies to establish trust among individuals, which I consider to be the most subtle and elegant aspect of cryptography.

 I can be reached via [wenjm at whu.edu.cn](mailto:wenjm@whu.edu.cn) or [cryptowjm at 163.com](mailto:cryptowjm@163.com), if questions or we share common tastes.